Norway not ready to let go of oil, gas in push for greener energy | Headlines

 The government wants to strengthen the national power grid in order to make better use of Norway's extensive hydroelectric energy supply, which faces high demand both from new land-based industries as well as offshore oil platforms.
 "It currently takes too long to plan and approve new grid installations," Bru said.

-Norway plans to use hydroelectric power from land to cut emissions from its extensive offshore network of oil and gas platforms, but petroleum will not be the driving force of the economy that it once was, she added.
+Still, Norway plans to use hydroelectric power to cut emissions from its extensive offshore network of oil and gas platforms, but petroleum will not be the driving force of the economy that it once was, Bru added.
 The government wants to strengthen the national power grid in order to make better use of Norway's extensive hydroelectric energy supply, which faces high demand both from new land-based industries as well as offshore oil platforms.

 "It currently takes too long to plan and approve new grid installations," Bru said.
 In its push for more green energy, the government also released a road map for hydrogen, promising to establish hubs in the area of maritime transport and industrial use by 2025, and to boost research.